NSO is an important first step towards college success.

 Attend an on-campus New Student Group Advising Session.

 - Sessions are on a first come first serve basis and fill quickly.
 Limited seats are available so sign up early.

-- Absolutely NO walk-in students will be accepted for NSO, you must sign up online.
+- Absolutely NO walk-in students will be accepted, you must sign up online.

-- Students registered with Disability Services should contact them directly for new student advising after completing the online NSO presentation.
+- Students needing accommodations should contact Disability Services directly for advising after completing the online NSO presentation.